Certora/docs-infrastructure/docs/source/showcase/code_blocks/index.rst

    An alternative to using line numbers when including code are the ``:start-after:``, ``:start-at:``, ``:end-before:``, and ``:end-at:`` options.
-   These accept string, which they match to find the desired lines.
+   Each of these accepts a string, which they match to find the desired lines.

 For example: